ossassin/ossassin/README.md

 ### Data Science Experience
 I have worked as a Data Science Intern with Red Buffer (a top ML services company in Pakistan) for a Canadian client.
-During my undergraduate degree, I worked on projects to build my data science portfolio as much as possible.
-A few of these projects, I have uploaded on GitHub.
-Here's [one](https://github.com/ossassin/EconometricsProject) for example.
-I am still developing my skills with projects in my masters degree as well as collaborations with my peers.
-If you're interested in a collaboration, then jump to the "Reach Out" section on the bottom.
+During my undergraduate degree, I worked on several projects to build my data science portfolio.
+I have uploaded a selection on GitHub.
+I am still developing my skills with projects in my Master's degree as well as collaborations with my peers.

 ### Education